 Lync Online Meetings - Julie James - Lync provides the ability for groups people to collaborate online by using features such as video, audio (PC and/or phone), instant messaging, or content sharing.
 Contact Julie directly to set up training for your group or department.

-Publication and Biosketch Compliance - Molly Barnett - The NIH Public Access Policy requires that investigators submit final peer-reviewed journal manuscripts to PubMed Central upon acceptance for publication and that these manuscripts are made publicly available no later than 12 months after the date of publication. and will delay processing of grants if publications arising from that award are not in compliance with the NIH Public Access policy.
+NIH Publication and Biosketch Compliance - Molly Barnett - the NIH Public Access Policy requires that investigators submit final peer-reviewed journal manuscripts to PubMed Central upon acceptance for publication and that these manuscripts are made publicly available no later than 12 months after the date of publication.
 The Library will offer training covering the steps to compliance focusing on the creation and management of the MyNCBI, MyBibliography.
-In addition, we offer assistance in creating the a SciENcv which will soon be the required tool for creating and maintaining the NIH Biosketch.
+In addition, we offer assistance in creating a SciENcv, another MyNCBI tool for creating and maintaining the NIH Biosketch.

 OneNote - Julie James - is a free computer program for information gathering and multi-user collaboration; most frequently used for class notes and meeting minutes.
 It gathers users' notes (handwritten or typed), drawings, screen clippings and audio commentaries, and let you import files and write on them.
 Notes can be private or shared with other OneNote users via Sharepoint and other means.
 Contact Julie directly to set up training for your group or department.